-- Since Peter seems to put events in order, it appears that the corruption of the angels occurred before the Flood.
+- Since Peter seems to put events in order, it appears that the corruption of these angels occurred before the Flood.

-- These angels are now in hell.
-The Greek word is Tartarus, which is not the usual word for hell.
+- These angels are now in "hell."
+The Greek word for hell in this verse is Tartarus, which is not the usual word so translated.
 Nowhere does Scripture say that any human dead go to Tartarus.
 Presently, the saved dead are under the throne of God in heaven, and the unsaved dead are in Hades.
 After the Great White Throne Judgment, the unsaved dead will be cast into the lake of fire, or Gehenna.
 Thus, Tartarus is a compartment of hell used solely for the confinement of angels.

 Elsewhere, Peter elaborates.